kkalininMI/CECscraper/README.md

     View(res4$data)

-### *Task 3: Webscrape the precinct-level data for Moscow election on September 2019 using fast approach.
+### *Task 3: Webscrape precinct-level data (time and electoral data) as well as the data on candidates for Moscow City Duma election held on September 2019 using fast approach.

 Picture 7
 ![Picture 7](Inst/Task3p1.png)